 All exports respect the active season filter and status filter.
 Always verify your filter selections before exporting to ensure you’re pulling the correct data set.

-The admin panel provides full control over registrations, volunteers, configuration, and communication from within the WordPress dashboard.
+The admin panel provides full control over registrations, volunteers, configuration, communication, and group organization from within the WordPress dashboard.

 Registration Management